 Suicide is the biggest killer of men under 50 in the UK!
 Men working in construction in England are up to three times more likely to kill themselves.
-Long hours, lack of job security, loneliness, poor wages and a macho atmosphere are often blamed.
-Working in construction is a male dominant environment, as we know men don’t often talk about their feeling and issues and therefore are less likely to seek help.
+Construction is a male dominant environment.
+Long hours, lack of job security, loneliness, poor wages and a macho atmosphere are often blamed for suicide.
+We all know men don’t often talk about their feeling and issues… Therefore, they are less likely to seek help.

 There is 22 times more funding for each cancer patient than for mental health problems!
 In August alone four men in their 20s and 30s have been found dead in Devon.
 More needs to be done to better support men’s mental health and stop them suffering in silence!